vanraak/dsf/README.md

     import dsf
     df=dsf.load('<dataset>')

-Replace <dataset> with the name of the dataset, such as ‘bank’,‘house’, or ‘churn’.
+Replace <dataset> with the name of the dataset, such as ‘bank’, ‘house’, or ‘churn’.

 **Example**